-Acknowledgments: We are grateful to Mads Sig Ager, Małgorzata Biernacka, Andrzej Filinski, Julia Lawall, Kevin Millikin, and the anonymous referees of Information Processing Letters for their comments.
+Acknowledgments: We are grateful to Mads Sig Ager, Małgorzata Biernacka, Andrzej Filinski, Julia Lawall, Kevin Millikin, and the anonymous referees of Information Processing Letters and Science of Computer Programming for their comments.

 The second author would also like to thank Andrzej Filinski, Mayer Goldberg, Julia Lawall, and Olin Shivers for participating to a one-week brain storm about continuations in August 2004, and to BRICS and DAIMI for hosting us during that week.
 Thanks are also due to Bernd Grobauer and Julia Lawall for sharing brain cycles about breadth-first numbering in Summer 2000.